nilp0inter/gptrun/README.md

 # gptrun
 Don't feel like coding today?
-Use the power of GPT3 to execute any function inside your programs just by giving some doctests.
+Use the power of GPT3 to imagine the result of any function.
+You only need some doctests.

-**How is this different from Copilot?
-Is that what you said?** Copilot generates code that you run.
+**How is this different from Github's Copilot?
+Is that what you're thinking?** Copilot generates code that you run.
 This beauty uses GPT3 to compute the answer to each function call.

 ## Installation
 ```console